dougeby/IntuneDocs/intune-azure/manage-users/what-is.md

 # required metadata

 title: What is the Microsoft Intune users and groups workload | Intune Azure preview | Microsoft Docs
-description: Learn how to see and manage users using Microsoft Intune and Azure.
+description: "Intune Azure preview: Learn how to see and manage users using Microsoft Intune and Azure."
 keywords:
 author: robstackmsftms.author: robstack
 manager: angrobe